ali5alkaf5/larafiler/README.md

 The `upload` method accepts an instance of `Illuminate\Http\UploadedFile` as the first parameter.
 It will store the file in the appropriate location and return the file path.

-### Downloading Files
+### Downloading or viewing Files
-You can download a file using LaraFiler by providing the file path to the download method:
+You can download or view a file using LaraFiler by providing the file path to the `download` or `inline` method:

 ```php
 use LaraFiler\Facades\LaraFiler;